 The books themselves are presented in Alfred Music’s well-honed house style, with beautifully produced covers (as shown above) in hard card.
 Printing is clear and generously sized (especially in the first book), which will help players with developing reading ability.
 Sufficient (but not excessive), sensible, fingering suggestions are included throughout all three books.

-And with a UK price of just £6.95 per book, there really are no obvious drawbacks – if you like playing (or teaching) highly effective piano pieces in a contemporary style, these books are absolutely for you.
+And with a very modest price too, there really are no obvious drawbacks.
+If you like playing (or teaching) highly effective piano pieces in a contemporary style, these books are absolutely for you.

 Pianodao Music Club members enjoy exclusive discounts on sheet music.

 In the interests of online privacy, Pianodao does not use affiliate tracking links.

 Retail links are directly sponsored by Musicroom.

 Get email updates from Pianodao, delivered by WordPress.